Chuene01/WeekThreeUpdated/README.md

 ➡️ Generating technical documentation such as API guides, setup instructions, troubleshooting manuals, and FAQs.

 🧠 What the App Does
 Users can:

-Define a project name
+* Define a project name

-Choose the intended audience
+* Choose the intended audience

-Select a writing tone
+* Select a writing tone

-Control the length of the output
+* Control the length of the output

-Select specific documentation sections to include

-The app then generates structured technical documentation using AI.
+* Select specific documentation sections to include The app then generates structured technical documentation using AI.

-🖥️ Features
+🖥️ Features:

-🧩 Interactive Streamlit UI
+* 🧩 Interactive Streamlit UI

-⚙️ Sidebar configuration controls
+* ⚙️ Sidebar configuration controls

-📑 Structured documentation output
+* 📑 Structured documentation output

-🎨 Custom branding with logo support
+* 🎨 Custom branding with logo support

-💾 Download generated content as a text file
+* 💾 Download generated content as a text file

-🔐 Secure API key handling using Streamlit secrets
+* 🔐 Secure API key handling using Streamlit secrets

 🛠️ Tech Stack

-Language: Python
+* Language: Python

-Framework: Streamlit
+* Framework: Streamlit

-AI Integration: OpenAI API
+* AI Integration: OpenAI API

-Environment Management: Virtual environment (venv)
+* Environment Management: Virtual environment (venv)

-Secrets Management: .streamlit/secrets.toml
+* Secrets Management: .streamlit/secrets.toml

 📂 Project Structure
 Custom-content-generator/